saitarak/3D-Deep-Learning-Model-Implicit-Generation-using-Normalizing-Flows/Readme.md

 # 3D Model Implicit Generation Using Normalizing Flows

+## Abstract

+In recent times, the researchers from deep learning community started focusing on 3D modeling for broader adoption.
+The algorithms are being implemented at a fast pace to work with 3D data.
+The main goal is to reconstruct and generate 3D models that can help save time in modeling 3D data in various industry domains like robotics, computer vision, and virtual reality, etc., However, the quality of 3D generation is not attained to the required level.
+In this thesis, we present an implicit generative framework that merges implicit representation and normalizing flow techniques to generate novel shapes.
+Implicit representation excels at intricate 3D shape learning while normalizing flow-based generation facilitates novel 3D shape generation offering tractable log-likelihoods and efficient sampling.
+This work further analyzes the latent spaces in neural implicit representation models, aiming to identify the optimal shape learning models.
+This enhances the ability to generate novel shapes by learning the optimal shape encoding.
+By capturing 3D shapes as dense point clouds, our approach advances generative 3D modeling.
+We conduct our experimentation on the ’cars’ object category from the ShapeNet dataset for its intricate internal details and complexity.
+To quantitatively assess the efficacy of our 3D reconstruction models, we employ the chamfer distance metric.
+Additionally, we present qualitative outcomes of our generation approach to provide a comprehensive view of our model performance

 ## Setup

 For the project, GPU is required to run the experiments.